Lindstream/dm-dwm/README.md

 * **Runorraise**
   Allows you to map frequently used apps to a key combo that will launch the application if it's not already running - otherwise bring the running session into focus.
 Great stuff to use with browsers and notes.
   * Now checks for window title aswell as names
   * If application is running on the current monitor then bring it up.
-If not: scan and toggle all matches on all monitors before executing command.
+If not: scan and toggle all matches on all monitors.
+If no matches are found: exec!

 * **Save_floats**
   Makes dwm remember the floating position and window size before things are tiled, and restores them appropriately.